GeorginaCarlisle/inspiring-young-writers/README.md

 ##### Error Pages

-New users are informed when page link errors occur and provided with a link straight back to the landing page.
+New users are informed when page link errors occur and provided with a link straight back to the landing page (user story 8).

 Attempting to access a webpage that does not exist, has been moved, or has a dead or broken link takes them to a 404 page.